 Public Health Green Impact Information Page

-This year Public Health has once again been awarded the Silver Award in recognition of its policies and we are committed to continuing to raise awareness and change attitudes in relation to ScHARR staff and environmental issues.
+During 2011/2012 Public Health was once again awarded the Silver Award in recognition of its policies and commitment to continuing to raise awareness and change attitudes in relation to ScHARR staff and environmental issues.
 We also received an additional Bonus Award for Innovation for 'Our Eco Come Dine With Us' initiative.

 - Installing 'Flushsaver' devices in the ScHARR toilets to reduce water wastage